Gaussian and bootstrap approximations for functional principal component regression: Introduction

 \subsection{Organization of the paper}

 This paper is structured as follows.
-In \autoref{sec_main}, after reviewing the FPCR estimation and a subsequent residual bootstrap, we present our main approximation results. \autoref{sec_test} then applies these results to hypothesis testing for the significance of the slope function and examine its performance numerically.
+In \autoref{sec_main}, after reviewing the FPCR estimation and a subsequent residual bootstrap, we present our main approximation results. \autoref{secStatApp} then applies these results to hypothesis testing for the significance of the slope function and projection inference onto a non-random direction $v \in \HH$, and examine their performance numerically.
 A brief concluding remark is given in \autoref{sec_conc}, and all technical details are deferred to the Appendix.